 Derivative financial instruments are initially measured at fair value at trade date, and are subsequently re-measured at fair value at the end of each reporting period.
 All derivatives are carried at their fair values as assets where the fair values are positive and as liabilities where the fair values are negative.
-Derivative assets and liabilities arising from different transactions are only offset if the transactions are with the same counterparty, a legal right of offset exists and the parties intend to settle the cash flows on a net basis.
+Derivative assets and liabilities arising from different transactions are only offset if the transactions are with the same counterparty, a legal right of offset exists and the parties intend to settle the cash flows on a net basis recognised in the consolidated income statement under 'net gain on dealing in derivatives' (Note 29).